yiliqsmy/yiliqsmy/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a .NET full stack developer, I'd like to make some contributions for .net open source and share some thoughts on my blog and github.
+I'm a web front end full stack developer, I'd like to make some contributions for vue open source and share some thoughts on my blog and github.

 ### Contact me
 - 📫 How to reach me: ...